Razorblade16/metaverse-id/readme.txt

 == Installation ==

-1. Upload the `mv-id` directory to the `/wp-content/plugins/` directory
+1. Upload the `metaverse-id` directory to the `/wp-content/plugins/` directory
-1. Edit `mv-id/metaverses.php` to include the metaverses you wish to use (see the `mv-id/metaverses/` directory for supported metaverses)
 1. Activate the plugin through the 'Plugins' menu in WordPress